bmoshe/bootcamp-backend/README.md

 ### Defining Serialized Attributes
 There are two types of entries we define in our serializer:
- - Attributes, which a simple fields like strings, integers, boolean, etc.
+ 1. Attributes, which are simple fields like strings, integers, boolean, etc.
- - Associations, which refer to associated models.
+ 2. Associations, which refer to associated models.

 There's two ways to define simple attributes.
 We can define them all at once using the `attributes` method.
 For example: